kevinorellana01/deploying-ad/README.md

 <img src="https://i.imgur.com/pU5A58S.png" alt="Microsoft Active Directory Logo"/>
 </p>

-<h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
+<h1>Active Directory Deployment on Azure </h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This repository contains instructions and configurations for deploying an on-premises Active Directory environment on Azure Virtual Machines.
+The steps outlined in this repository demonstrate the setup and management of Active Directory Domain Services within a cloud-based environment.<br />

 <h2>Environments and Technologies Used</h2>